December 8, 2011

-Our forefather Jacob (Ya'akov) was in such a situation, as we read (the Torah portion of Wa Yeseh), "And Jacob exited Be'er Sheva and went towards Haran."
+Our forefather Jacob (Ya'akov) was in such a situation, as we read (The Torah portion of Wa Yesesh, And he exited), "And Jacob exited Be'er Sheva and went towards Haran."
 He was leaving a familiar place and going towards the unknown.

 Truly he was not staying in the finer hotels.

 ויפגע במקום וילן שם כי־בא השמש ויקח מאבני המקום וישם מראשתיו וישכב במקום ההוא: (בראשית פרק כח פסוק יא)

 Now he has his dream; he sees Messenger (angels) going up and down a ladder.
 He has a vision of holiness and greatness.
 The ladder is firmly planted on the ground but its "head" reaches heavenwards and the Messengers of God are ascending and descending upon it.